 - Its private keys are not exposed to your computer

-- Does not require an import to a software
+- It does not require an import to software

-- Uses an open source software that allows you to validate the entire device operation
+- It uses an open-source software that allows you to validate the entire device operation

 |Onboarding/registration process||Traders can start to trade immediately||Opening an account directly is a lengthy process|

 |Speed of opening a trade position||Immediate||Each trade is confirmed via an arbitration panel and takes up to 30 seconds|

 |Regulation||AvaTrade UK is Regulated on 6 continents and continuously monitored for transparency and quality||Cryptocurrency exchanges are rarely, if ever subject to regulatory authorities|

 |Earning potential||Potentially profit even when markets are moving downwards||Earn only when the invested asset is on an upward trend|

 |Security||No risk of hacking or cryptocurrency wallet theft||High risk of hacking and cryptocurrency wallet theft|

 Altcoins is the general term associated with the cryptocurrencies launched after Bitcoin’s success.
 At first, these were mere copies mimicking the original Bitcoin.
 Today, there are over 1,000 of altcoins, and the list just keeps growing.
 Most crypto coins are launched following an ICO (Initial Coin Offering – a form of crowdfunding) in which the developers raise cash by offering a limited number of initial coins to finance technological development.
 So far, besides the list below, we can find names, such as Namecoin, Peercoin, Bytecoin, Deutsche eMark, Novacoin, Cryptogenic Bullion, Quark, DarkCoin and Mangocoinz (for smartphones).